 |853871||OE 19mm SPH||45 Nm||4.37mm||8.33mm||12.70mm||113 Nm||OE 19mm||819949|

 |853874||OE 27mm SPH||100 Nm||7.37mm||5.33mm||12.70mm||254 Nm||OE 27mm||819229|

 *SPH Series starting at 36mm have a common centerline of 3 7/8" or 98.4mm.
 Be sure to account for that difference when changing common centerline lengths.

 The OE Part Number references the same size traditional interchangeable head for torque wrenches.

-Note: All of our open end heads, ratcheting open end heads, and slim profile open end heads have the U-bottom design.
-We changed from the V-bottom to to the U-bottom to increase durability.
-From an engineering standpoint a rounded corner distributes the stress vectors more evenly than designs that have intersecting planes.
+Note: All of our open-end heads, ratcheting open-end heads, and slim profile open-end heads have the U-bottom design.
+We changed from the V-bottom to the U-bottom to increase durability.
+From an engineering standpoint, a rounded corner distributes the stress vectors more evenly than designs that have intersecting planes.

 If for some reason you want the V-bottom design, we can make that for you as a special.
 Different pricing, minimum order quantities, and increased lead times apply.

-Our Slim Profile Heads are created by highly competent union hands in America.
+Our Slim Profile Heads are created in Carol Stream, Illinois by highly competent hands.